-Researchers and other professionals who spend time studying the creation of VOCs and other pollutants that have a negative impact on your indoor air quality agree that it is impossible to escape VOCs and pollutants entirely.
+Researchers and other professionals who spend time studying the creation of VOCs and other pollutants that have a negative impact on indoor air quality agree that it is impossible to escape VOCs and pollutants entirely.
 What you can do is limit your exposure to them.
-The paint example is the best way to illustrate how to limit exposure.
+The painted example is the best way to illustrate how to limit exposure.
 If you only purchase what you need, you are not going to store the leftover that is going to sit and produce more VOCs.
 Since you are not dumping it out, you are also not going to have a negative impact on the environment.

 If you are not sure if your air quality is healthy, you can assess yourself and how you feel when you are inside your home.
-The short-term effects of indoor air pollution include irritation of the eyes, nose and throat as well as headaches, dizziness, and fatigue.
+The short-term effects of indoor air pollution include irritation of the eyes, nose, and throat as well as headaches, dizziness, and fatigue.
 These are symptoms that individuals who suffer from respiratory issues experience during times of the year that trigger seasonal allergies.
 Individuals who are more prone to allergies or asthma should be more mindful of the quality of the indoor air they are breathing on a daily basis.
 This is especially true when they are sleeping.

-The long-term effects of indoor air pollution can lead to chronic and lifelong consequences such as cancer, heart disease and respiratory issues.
+The long-term effects of indoor air pollution can lead to chronic and lifelong consequences such as cancer, heart disease, and respiratory issues.
 Those who may have been exposed to something hazardous from the air in their home should speak with a medical professional.